Search

 3. All students who have less than one year of full-time work experience must register for and complete BUAD 697 Internship (3 credits) before their second registration.

-4. Students must complete a thesis or a project as the culminating phase of their MBA depending on their choice.
+4. Students must complete a thesis or a project as the culminating phase of their MBA.

 5. The MBA Thesis (academic) Track requires publication or acceptance for publication of at least one article in a refereed journal.